 My mind was racing.
 Is this how it all ends?
 How many people will find some kind of morbid joy when they learn that Forrest Mallard died in an explosion while taking a poo in a forested hillside in Montenegro?
 I think both friends and enemies will actually get a kick out of that one.
 Even more stressful were the fast decisions I had to make.
 Should I just pull up my pants and run?
 Or should I risk death and make sure I have given myself a good wipe first?
 (It turns out, I’m more concerned about having a clean bum than dying in artillery fire.)
 The only thing that kept me from going into complete panic mode, was the fact that outside the bathroom door, I could still hear conversations at the tables, and there was a noticeable lack of screaming and pandemonium.

-(After doing some research later, I learned that May 9 is the day that Montenegro celebrates the ‘Victory over Fascism in World War II’.
+(Much later, after doing some research, I learned that May 9 is the day that Montenegro celebrates the ‘Victory over Fascism in World War II.’
 This is the day that Germany signed the documents admitting their defeat.)

 As I continue to stumble through the woods, climbing to the top of the mountain, looking for the best point to take my panoramic photo of the city, I stumbled right into the cause of all of these explosions.
 The Montenegro Army was just celebrating this historic day and I had the chance to meet a few of them, watch them work and take a few photos.

 Now that I’d had my adventure, I could get to the task of seeing the rest of the sites in the city.
-Among these were the clock tower, Millennium Bridge, castle ruins, old chapels, and various monuments.
+Among these were the clock tower, Millennium Bridge, Depedogen fortress ruins, old chapels, and various monuments.

 For a final treat, while I was walking through the castle ruins near the river, I heard some beautiful choir music, so I followed the sound.
 As part of the End of Fascism celebrations, the children’s choir was doing a sound check on the steps of a government building for a concert later that night.
 They sounded amazing and I have decided that if I ever make a travel video about Montenegro, I’ll be using some of the recordings of these children as the background music.